 - New profile with few if any friends.
 If he gives a location, it will likely be someplace you've posted pictures of, especially if it's a foreign country.

-- If you accept their friend request, they jump right on with a the direct message.
+- If you accept their friend request, they jump right on with a direct message.

 - THEN, he will ask you for money.

-- It will be for a modest amount at first to tide him over, just till he can get his humongous check cashed, but there's a problem at the bank and his child is sick and you are the only one who can help because he is all alone in the world.
+- It will be for a modest amount at first to tide him over, just 'til he can get his humongous check cashed, but there's a problem at the bank, and his child is sick, and you are the only one who can help because he is all alone in the world.